saworbit/spectra/README.md

 npm run tauri dev
 ```

-The application will open in a new window with the interactive risk treemap visualization.
+The application will open in a new window with the enterprise dashboard.
+Enter a directory path and click "Deep Scan" to visualize file statistics.
 See [app/README.md](app/README.md) for detailed GUI documentation.

 ### Running the CLI Agent (Headless)